Royal Brecknockshire Militia: Long Peace

+In 1845–46 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.
 John Lloyd Vaughan Watkins, Member of Parliament for Brecon and Lord Lieutenant of Brecknockshire, became Lt-Col Commandant on 16 November 1847.
 His adjutant, appointed on 7 February 1846, was Capt J.D.
 Dickinson, a wounded veteran of the First Anglo-Afghan War with the 2nd Foot.

 1852 Reforms

 The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: